gblbjj/pi-top-install/README.md

 *What to do if brightness and shutdown stop working*

 If you have just upgraded your system and brightness or shutdown does not work anymore, install the programs again.
-Something might have been overwritten during the upgrade process..
+Something might have been overwritten during the upgrade process.

 Is is possible to put the pi-top-hub-controller into a strange state by experimenting with other devices on the spi bus.
 In this state it will not accept commands anymore.
 For details see the closed issue #2